-- All data processing operations under their control or sphere of responsibility or commissioned by them are undertaken in compliance with this policy, related policies and Data Protection Legislation - Paper files and other records or documents containing personal and or special category data are kept securely and destroyed securely - Personal data held electronically is protected by the use of secure passwords, is kept securely and destroyed securely - All users must choose passwords which meet the security criteria specified by the Council - Staff working remotely from home or elsewhere must keep any Council owned equipment they use secure and prevent systems and data for which the Council is responsible being used or seen by members of their family or any other unauthorised person - No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorised third party - Personal data is not stored on personal devices or forwarded to personal email accounts - Personal data is not to be left where it can be accessed by persons not authorised to see it - Personal data is kept up to date and accurate - Personal data is kept in accordance with the Council's retention schedule - Any data protection breaches are swiftly brought to the attention of the Data Protection Officer and that they support the Data Protection Officer in investigating and resolving breaches - Where there is uncertainty around a data protection matter advice is sought from the Data Protection Officer. - Appropriate disciplinary action will be taken against staff held responsible for repeated personal data breaches.
+- All data processing operations under their control or sphere of responsibility or commissioned by them are undertaken in compliance with this policy, related policies and Data Protection Legislation - o Ensuring processing is lawful, fair and transparent - o Ensuring personal data is only collected and processed for specific explicit purposes - Paper files and other records or documents containing personal and or special category data are kept securely and destroyed securely - Personal data held electronically is protected by the use of secure passwords and/or access controls, is kept and destroyed securely - All users must choose passwords which meet the security criteria specified by the Council in its Password Policy - Staff working remotely from home or elsewhere must keep any Council owned equipment they use secure and prevent systems and data for which the Council is responsible being used or seen by members of their family or any other unauthorised person - No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorised third party - Personal data is not stored on non CCC devices or forwarded to personal email accounts - Personal data is not to be left where it can be accessed by persons not authorised to see it - Personal data is kept up to date and accurate - Personal data is kept in accordance with the Council's retention schedule - Any data protection breaches are swiftly brought to the attention of the Data Protection Officer and that they support the Data Protection Officer in investigating and resolving breaches - They assist the Data Protection Officer with any remedial actions required following a personal data breach

+- Where there is uncertainty around a data protection matter advice is sought from the data protection team - Appropriate disciplinary action will be taken against staff held responsible for repeated personal data breaches.

-The Council reserves the right to contract out data processing activities or operations involving the processing of personal data in the interests of business efficiency and effectiveness.
+The Council reserves the right to contract out data processing activities or operations involving the processing of personal data to third parties, in the interests of business efficiency and effectiveness.
 No third-party data processors will be appointed who are unable to provide satisfactory assurances that they will handle personal data in accordance with the Data Protection Legislation.
-All processors, contractors, consultants, partners must:
+All processors, contractors, consultants, and partners must:

-- Confirm in writing that they will abide by the requirements of Data Protection legislation with regard to information obtained from the Council - Provide assurance relating to their compliant handling of personal data and when requested allow the Council to audit the protection of data held on its behalf - Ensure that they and all persons appointed by them who have access to personal data held or processed for or on behalf of the Council are aware of this Policy and are fully trained in their duties and responsibilities under Data Protection legislation - Ensure that the Council receives prior notification of any disclosure of personal data to any other organisation or any person who is not a direct employee of the contractor - Indemnify the Council without limitation against any prosecutions, claims, proceedings, actions or payments of compensation or damages arising from the loss or misuse of data.
+- Confirm in writing that they will abide by the requirements of Data Protection legislation with regard to any personal data obtained from the Council or held on it's behalf - Provide assurance relating to their compliant handling of personal data and when requested allow the Council to audit the protection of data held on its behalf - Ensure that they and all persons appointed by them who have access to personal data held or processed for or on behalf of the Council are fully trained in their duties and responsibilities under Data Protection legislation - Ensure that the Council receives prior notification of any disclosure of personal data to any other organisation or any person who is not a direct employee of the contractor - Indemnify the Council without limitation against any prosecutions, claims, proceedings, actions or payments of compensation or damages arising from the loss or misuse of data.
 Any breach of any provision of Data Protection Act 2018 (DPA 2018) or the UK General Data Protection Regulations (GDPR) will be deemed as being a breach of any contract between the Council and that individual, company, partner or firm.